Patrick Mackay: London theft and murder spree

-Following Mackay's release in 1972, the affluent London areas of Chelsea and Knightsbridge were engulfed by a wave of petty crimes.
-Known for being home to the wealthiest London residents and full of luxury shops and high-end restaurants, the areas suddenly saw a massive, unexplained rise in muggings, robberies and handbag snatchings.
+Following Mackay's release in 1972, the affluent London areas of Chelsea and Knightsbridge experienced a marked rise in muggings, robberies and handbag snatchings.
 The attacks specifically targeted elderly ladies, and the unidentified attacker would befriend these women and gain access to their homes before committing their crimes.
 It would later be found that Mackay was behind these crimes.

 On 14 February 1974, 84-year-old Isabella Griffith was physically assaulted, strangled and stabbed in her home in Chelsea by Mackay.
 Police were unable to identify him as the perpetrator and the muggings and petty thefts continued in the area.
-Thirteen months later, on 10 March 1975, elderly Adele Price was also killed in her Chelsea home by Mackay who had entered her property asking for a glass of water.
+On 10 March 1975, elderly Adele Price was also killed in her Chelsea home by Mackay who had entered her property asking for a glass of water.
 Her granddaughter was coming home at the time and, without knowing, passed the killer as he left the premises after attacking the woman.
 Police were concerned the crime spree and the killings of the two women were linked.

 Killing of Father Crean

-Some miles away on 21 March 1975, priest Father Anthony Crean was brutally killed in his home in Shorne, Kent, near to the home of Mackay's mother.
+Some miles away on 21 March 1975, priest Father Anthony Crean was brutally killed in his home in Shorne, Kent, near the home of Mackay's mother.
 Crean had been attacked with an axe in a frenzied attack, with the weapon being found at the scene.
 Mackay had been seen in the area by multiple witnesses.

 An investigating police officer remembered an incident that had occurred some months earlier involving the young Mackay, who had befriended the priest only to break into his home and steal a cheque for £30.
 Although Crean tried to persuade the police not to do so, Mackay was arrested and prosecuted at the time.
 He was subsequently ordered to pay compensation but never did.
 The incident caused a rift between Mackay and Crean, and the former had returned to London.
 After the incident was recalled by the officer, police arrested Mackay, who quickly admitted to killing Crean.